Welcome to the Advanced Building Construction Blog Series

 Insufficient Pace of Innovation

 The housing industry invests only 0.4% of revenue into research and development when the average rate for other, non-farm industries is nearly 4%.3 In addition, the construction industry is highly fragmented, with more than 50,000 individual companies, many of which lack the resources and core competencies to sustain meaningful investments in research and development.
-The low R&D investment, along with the fragmented business structure means that construction is a month the least computerized industries in the United States.
-Couple power or “digitization,” helps reduce the gap between traditional buildings and high-performance buildings with smarter, energy-efficient technologies.
+The low R&D investment, along with the fragmented business structure means that construction is among the least computerized industries in the United States.

 The National Association of Home Builders/Wells Fargo Housing Opportunity Index shows what affordable new and existing home prices are for the typical American family, and it predicts this figure will likely fall below 50% in 2019.4 The real estate industry recommends a median cost-of-home to median-household-income ratio of 2.6,5 yet the national ratio is above 7, as shown in the chart here.6